V4n-q/create-eml/README.md

 - `py main.py "SenderEmail" "ReceiverEmail" "Subject"`

+  Enter Message Body and Choose if you wanna attach any files or not when prompted.

 <center>Or,</center>

 - `py main.py`

   Enter Sender Email, Receiver Email, Subject & Message Body in order when prompted.
   And Choose if you wanna attach any files or not.

 ## Attachment Type:

 1) Single Mode
-   Choose 1 for Single File, and provide the file path.
+   Choose `1` for Single File, and provide the file path.
    Should Support any type of file.

    Example: `D:\Files\TestDoc.pdf`

-3) Multi Mode
+2) Multi Mode
-   Choose 2 For Multiple Files, and provide the folder path where all the files are located.
+   Choose `2` For Multiple Files, and provide the folder path where all the files are located.
    Will work for sub directories too.

    Example: `D:\Files\`